glotzerlab/hoomd-rs/doc/src/mc-tutorial/tetronimoes.md

 ## Conclusion

-This tutorial showed you how to add bodies with multiple sites and how they can be both translated and rotated.
+This tutorial showed you how to add bodies with multiple sites and how they can be translated and rotated by trial moves.

-Scroll back to the top of the page and refresh to see the simulation in action again.
+Navigate to the top of the page and refresh to see the simulation in action again.
 Notice how the randomly generated tetronimoes fall to the bottom while randomly rotating.